Euphemia Lawson, later known as Emma Agnes Jones

 Their story is told here:

 Like all of the Tasmanian Lawson family, Euphemia had a very difficult start in life.
 No birth record has been located but she was baptised on 17 Oct 1849 at the Cascades Female House of Correction, when her birth date was given as 16 Apr 1849.
-As was common practice at the Female Factory, the father's name was not recorded and so it remains unknown.
+As was common practice at the Female Factory, the father's name was not recorded and so it remained unknown until DNA testing revealed it to be George Jones .
 Her mother, Sarah, does not appear to have been a resident, so presumably the baptism occurred there so that grandmother Euphemia could attend, as she was incarcerated again at that time.

 Little is known about convict Jacob Standring, although he stayed around long enough to father three brothers and sisters to Euphemia's mother, Sarah.
 The court and newspaper reports describe a troubled life in which her mother Sarah lost control when she drank.
 As the oldest, Euphemia would have been used to taking control and taking care of Jacob, Daniel and Richmoth.